Do you want to level up your creative career?

 Have a hunger to reach the career heights that you desperately want?

 Alongside showcasing my new illustration work on this blog, from publishing, advertising to design commissions, I also publish monthly creative career tips and tricks, perfect for those of you who are thinking about getting into the creative industry, or those of who are already within the industry, who want some extra knowledge!

-This is not to say that I have all the knowledge and expertise, and have worked with the biggest brands and companies (however this is something which I’m always working towards), but I do believe I can offer help and experience of being an illustrator to help you succeed.
+This is not to say that I have all the knowledge and expertise, and have worked with the biggest brands and companies (however this is something which I’m always working towards), but I do believe I can offer help and experience of being a freelance illustrator to help you succeed.

 Within this blog post you will discover how you can achieve and reach your goals, and help you turn yourself into a successful creative, from illustrators, graphic designers to fine artists.
 You will discover how big goals can actually help you succeed!

 Let’s think about some of the world’s greatest sports stars, Andy Murray for example.

 He dedicates himself to his sport to refine his craft and skill, he is consistent with his training so he develops his body, and most of all, he practises his skill so is was at the very top level of tennis.
 Think of it as practising in a sketchbook, working on those mistakes and learning day in day out.